-Community mourns the deaths of 4 students in car crash
+Classmates mourn deaths of 4 students killed in car crash

 STOUGHTON, Mass.
-(AP) — Students of a Massachusetts high school spent an emotional day at school following the deaths of four of their classmates in a crash.
+(AP) — Students at a Massachusetts high school are mourning the deaths of four classmates who were killed in a car crash over the weekend.

-WBZ-TV reports Stoughton High School students mourned their classmates killed in the Saturday car crash Monday, leaving flowers and candles at a makeshift shrine for their friends on campus.
+WBZ-TV reports Stoughton High School students left flowers and candles at a memorial on school grounds on Monday.

-Seventeen-year-olds Eric Sarblah, David Bell and Chris Desir, along with 16-year-old Nick Joyce, died when a car they were passengers in slammed into a tree.
-The name of the 17-year-old driver, who is being treated at Boston Medical Center, has not been released.
+Seventeen-year-olds Eric Sarblah, David Bell and Chris Desir, along with 16-year-old Nick Joyce, died when a car they were passengers in slammed into a tree on Saturday.
+The name of the 17-year-old driver, who is being treated at a Boston hospital, has not been released.

-Some students wore the school colors — black and orange, in symbolic move of unity.
+Some students wore the school colors — black and orange — in a show of unity.

 Most Read Nation & World Stories